Florida City Water Dept.

 Why do Industrial Applications Demand Clean Power?

-The technology that makes these systems so powerful often exhibits sensitivity to power-related problems, resulting in costly, unreliable or inaccurate operation.
-The magnitude of these problems is often multiplied due to nearby production equipment such as motors and electrical devices “polluting” the facility’s electrical power.
-Common mode noise and ground loops between pieces of equipment or sensors can cause inaccurate readings or positioning.
+The technology that makes these systems so powerful is often sensitive to power-related problems, resulting in costly and unreliable operation.
+The magnitude of these problems is multiplied due to nearby production equipment such as motors and electrical devices “polluting” the facility’s electrical power.
+Common mode noise and ground loops between equipment or sensors can cause inaccurate readings.
 All of these problems can result in equipment damage, line stoppages, safety issues or the premature termination of critical processes.
-The resulting cost to your company can be substantial.
+The resulting costs can be substantial.

-Why is an On-line UPS the Best Solution?
+Why is an Online Industrial UPS the Best Solution?

-It is simple: Off-line and Line-interactive UPS products leave your sensitive controllers and computers connected directly to the polluted utility power source 100% of the time when the utility power is present.
+Standby (offline) and line-interactive UPS products leave sensitive controllers and computers connected directly to the polluted utility power source 100% of the time when the utility power is present.
 The UPS inverter powers the equipment only when utility power is lost.
-These UPS designs provide only minimal voltage regulation and transient protection.
+These UPS designs provide just minimal voltage regulation and transient protection.

 In contrast, a double-conversion online UPS continuously regenerates new, clean regulated, sinewave power to the connected equipment while operating from utility power or its internal batteries.
 This UPS acts as a firewall between questionable utility power and the power sensitive equipment